riseupalex/CitComAI-Hub.github.io/docs/getting_started/data_spaces/join.md

 2. **A data space connector**: To be able to communicate with the data space.
 Data Space Deployment.

-## Sig Up
+## Sign Up

-!!! warning "Current sing up process"
+!!! warning "Current sign up process"

     In general, it will be necessary to **contact via email the managers of the data space** so that they authorize our organization.